byrokrat/autogiro/README.md

 ### autogiro2xml

-This package contains a simple command line tool (`autogiro2xml`) for converting autogiro files to a more readable XML format suitable for visualy examining parse trees.
+This package also contains a simple command line tool (`autogiro2xml`) for converting autogiro files to a more readable XML format suitable for visualy examining parse trees.